robfatland/ops/fiction/README.md

 (I thought) the scholarly term for 'Explanation'.
 It lingered there, that word, just long enough to leave a little imprint in my memory... and so as I walked among the Bouquinistes glancing at titles on spines and covers, I saw at some remove the title 'Une critique des premières œuvres de da Vinci'.
-A moment later it was in my hand, and flipping through a few pages finding words, words, words, and then 4 francs it was in my backpack.
+A moment later it was in my hand, and flipping through a few pages finding words, words, words, and then 4 francs lighter it rested in my backpack.
 I would wring from this little book the reason at last: Why I should care, about all these long-dead people in these ancient frames on these celebrated ancient walls of the Palais du Louvre?